-It’s no surprise then, that Millennials, the cohort of people born between 1981 and 1996, are behind the booming micro-investing space.
+It’s no surprise then, that Millennials are behind the booming micro-investing space.
 As tech-savvy, commitment-averse Millennials seek to optimize and automate their financial lives, they have become the biggest users of trading apps and robo-advisors.

 Millennials are set to overtake baby boomers in 2019 as the largest U.S. generational group, according to population projections from the U.S. Census Bureau.
 Soon Millennials’ choices about investing will set the standards as industry strives to accommodate them, and they have demonstrated a preference for technology stocks, as well as growth stocks across “riskier” markets like the emerging marijuana industry.